 'And this is what God has testified: He has given us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have God’s Son does not have life.
 I have written this to you who believe in the name of the Son of God, so that you may know you have eternal life.'

 Our relationship with God grows as we trust him and his son Jesus with every detail of our lives.
 Like with every relationship we have, trust is developed through spending time together and sharing life together.

 Personal devotion and connection is at the heart of our relationship with God, and a great place to start is to read one of the gospels in the New Testament with a good commentary.
 We would recommend starting with the gospel of John with the help of Tom Wright's 'for Everyone' commentary.

-Over a billion people from all different backgrounds, communities, nations, ethnicities, and experiences follow Jesus and comprise this sacred family, and so when we meet locally to worship God, pray, hear truths taught from the Bible, encourage one another and share life together, our faith and our love for God grows, as does our love for each other.
+Over a billion people from all different backgrounds, communities, nations, ethnicities and experiences follow Jesus and comprise this sacred family.
+So when we meet locally to worship God, pray, hear truths taught from the Bible, encourage one another and share life together, our faith and our love for God grows, as does our love for each other.
 We become increasingly responsive to the Holy Spirit's leading in our lives and we gradually become more like Jesus, more like the people we were originally created to be - a people of love, grace, compassion, mercy, kindness, honesty, integrity and truth.

 If you want to know God personally and have prayed this prayer we would love to hear from you, to encourage you, pray for you, love you, welcome you, and support you in any way we can.